NeurodataWithoutBorders/nwb-schema/docs/format/Readme.md

 * ```spec_output_src_filename```  Name of the file where the sources of the format spec go.
 NOTE: This file is only generated if spec_generate_src_file is enabled
 * ```spec_output_doc_type_hierarchy_filename```  Name of the file containing the type hierarchy.
 (Included in spec_output_doc_filename)

+To speed up the build of the format docs we can prevent the ``generate_format_docs.py`` script from regenerating the sources from YAML if the git-hash from the previous build is still current.
+This is controlled via the following options:

+* ``spec_clean_output_dir_if_old_git_hash`` Clean up the output directory before we generate the source if the git hash is out of date

+* ``spec_skip_doc_autogen_if_current_git_hash`` Do not rebuild the format sources if we have previously build the sources and the git hash matches

 In the regular Sphinx ```source/conf.py``` file we can then also set: